orenbenkiki/cargo-coverage-annotations/README.md

 in one of their lines a `// FILE NOT TESTED` or `// FILE MAYBE TESTED` comment.
 This includes examples files.

-Coverage annotations are only used for files in the `src` directory.
-They ensure that when reading the code, one is aware of what is and is not covered by tests.
+Coverage annotations are only used for files in the `src` directory and `tests` directories.
+They ensure that when reading the code, one is aware of what is and is not covered by the tests.
 Of course, line coverage is only the most basic form of coverage tracking; that said, tracking it at each step is surprisingly effective in isolating cases when the code does not behave as expected.

 ## License